What is Cardiac Scoring?

 Why is getting a cardiac score important?

-Coronary artery disease (CAD) or atherosclerosis is the #1 cause of death of both men and women, claiming over 500,000 lives each year.
-Over 400 people under age 65 die each day from cardiac events (i.e., death, myocardial infarction, congestive heart failure, and stroke) related to CAD, many without prior symptoms or warning.
+Coronary artery disease (CAD) or atherosclerosis is the #1 cause of death of both men and women, claiming more than 500,000 lives each year.
+More than 400 people under age 65 die each day from cardiac events (i.e., death, myocardial infarction, congestive heart failure, and stroke) related to CAD, many without prior symptoms or warning.
 Typically, patients are diagnosed with CAD when they have already shown symptoms (eg, chest pain, fatigue), responded abnormally to stress testing, or undergone cardiac angiography.
 This means that the opportunity for prevention is lost and the patient may have already suffered irreversible consequences or a cardiac event.

 Cardiac scoring can detect coronary calcium in its early stages.
 Early detection allows for positive lifestyle changes to be made that will help prevent or minimize further progression of CAD or cardiac events.
 Currently, preventive therapies for heart disease include blood pressure and lipid control, smoking cessation, diet and regular exercise.
 The use of statins to reduce blood cholesterol has been shown to decrease the risk of heart attack by one third.